A global approach for the inverse scattering problem using a Carleman contraction map: The Carleman contraction mapping method for

 ]^{\rm T} \in H.$ Here, $\epsilon$ is a regularization parameter and $ \epsilon \|\varphi\|^2_{H^s(\Omega)^N}$ serves as a regularization term.
 The ``Carleman parameters" $\lambda$ and $\beta$ and the regularization parameter $\epsilon$ will be chosen by a trial-error procedure, see Subsection \ref{sub42} for more details.
 The following theorem holds. \begin{Theorem} Let $H$ be defined as in \eqref{3.3}.
 Recursively define a sequence $\{{\bf v}^{(p)}\}_{p \geq 0}$ as in \eqref{3.4} where ${\bf v}^{(0)}$ is a vector-valued function in $H$.
 Assume the true solution $\bv^*$ to \eqref{2.14} is in $H$ with $\|\bv^*\|_{H^s(\Omega)^N} < M$.
 Fix $\beta > \beta_0$ where $\beta_0$ was defined in Lemma \ref{lemma carl}.
 Let $\lambda_0 = \lambda_0( \x_0, \Omega, d, \beta)$ be the number in Lemma \ref{lemma carl}.
 Then, for all $\lambda \geq \lambda_0$, we have

 where $\eta \in (0, 1)$ is a positive constant depending only on $\x_0,$ $\Omega,$ $\beta$, $\{\Psi_n\}_{n = 1}^N$, $M$, and $d$. \end{Theorem}

-The conclusion of Theorem \ref{thm} is similar to those found in the convergence theorems outlined in \cite{LeCON2023, LeNguyen:jiip2022, Nguyen:AVM2023}.
+\begin{Remark} The conclusion of Theorem \ref{thm} is similar to those found in the convergence theorems outlined in \cite{LeCON2023, LeNguyen:jiip2022, Nguyen:AVM2023}.
 However, direct application of the convergence theorems in those publications to derive Theorem \ref{thm} is not possible.
-This limitation arises primarily because the nonlinearities present in the PDEs of \cite{LeCON2023, LeNguyen:jiip2022, Nguyen:AVM2023} must be Lipschitz, whereas the nonlinear function $\bv \mapsto \sum_{n = 1}^N \sum_{l = 1}^N \widetilde a_{mnl}\nabla v_n(\x) \cdot \nabla v_l(\x)]$, $ m = 1, \dots, N$, in \eqref{2.13} is not.
-To overcome this obstacle, we substitute the Lipschitz condition with the boundedness assumption on $H$.
-The reader can find the convergence theorem under the boundedness condition of $H$ in \cite{LeNguyenNguyenPark}, in which we tackle the problem of thermo/photo-acoustic tomography.
+This limitation arises primarily because the nonlinearities present in the PDEs of \cite{LeCON2023, LeNguyen:jiip2022, Nguyen:AVM2023} must be Lipschitz, whereas the nonlinear function in \eqref{2.13} is not.
+To overcome this obstacle, we substitute the Lipschitz condition with the boundedness assumption on $H$. \end{Remark}

 \begin{proof}[Proof of Theorem \ref{thm}]

 Fix $p \geq 0$.
 Recall $J^{\bv^{(p)}}_{\lambda, \beta, \epsilon}$ as in \eqref{3.5}.
 Since ${\bf v}^{(p+1)}$ is the minimizer of $J^{\bv^{(p)}}_{\lambda, \beta, \epsilon}$ in $H$ and $H$ is a convex subset of $H^s(\Omega)^N$, for $0 < t < 1$, we have